flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - Remove the addon from your community folder or wait for developer to update.
     - Use our EFB which has built in pushback controls or another addon.

-??? failure "Unable to Taxi / Aircraft Does Not Move"
+??? bug "Unable to Taxi / Aircraft Does Not Move"
     ### Unable to Taxi / Aircraft Does Not Move

     !!! tip ""